The Role of An Independent Educational Consultant

 More than forty years ago, the elder among us walked out of the Princeton University admissions office and helped found a new profession, independent educational consulting.
 Certainly he must have been crazy to do such a thing.
 Why would one leave the hallowed halls of an Ivy League institution and take the uncertain path he did?
 Who would be willing to pay someone for advice about schools and colleges?
 Wasnt there free information available just about everywhere?
 Wasnt that the job of school guidance counselors, whether in public or private high schools?

-It turns out that there was indeed a need for independent educational advisors, a need that has only grown in breadth, depth, and understanding during four decades of change in higher and secondary education.
+It turns out that there was indeed a need for independent educational advisors, a need that has only grown in breadth, depth, and understanding during almost five decades of change in higher and secondary education.
 Yet who is the educational consultant?
 Is s/he the stereotype presented in the media, the pricey consultant, hired gun, snake oil salesman willing to do just about anything to shoe-horn students into the colleges their parents have selected for them?
-Is the consultant ghost-writing students essays in the dark of night, charging outrageous fees, making ridiculous guarantees, and managing students lives with a buggy whip?
-Omnipotent symbol of the commercialization of higher education, is the consultant further pressuring the college admissions process and harming families and colleges?
+Is the consultant ghost-writing students essays in the dark of night, charging outrageous fees, making ridiculous guarantees, and managing students' lives with a buggy whip?
+Omnipotent symbol of the commercialization of higher education, is the consultant further pressurizing the college admissions process and harming families and colleges?

 Well, you might surmise where we stand on these questions.
 We know there is a need for the independent counselor, today more than ever.
 We understand how stressed, confused, and anxious parents and students are about their educational futures.
 Thats right: parents are and have a right to be worried about their childrens educational planning and where it will lead them on a journey of personal development, satisfaction, and success.
 We know from survey data and personal experience that parents remain the number one influence on a students choice of college, and that parents will pay a significant portion of the educational expenses of most traditional collegebound students, even as the college population becomes less traditional and more diverse.

 It is precisely because of the diversification of the college population that the need for professional, responsible, and personal educational advice has increased.
 During the late 1960s and through the 1970s, as our firm and others became established, higher education underwent several revolutions.
 Among them were co-education, the expansion of financial aid, affirmative action, internationalization, and the expansion, nationalization, and overall diversification of the college population.
-Today we are just as likely to counsel the Chinese or Indian student seeking his or her familys first American degree as we are the son or daughter of a graduate of an elite American college.
+Today we are just as likely to counsel the Chinese or Indian or Central American student seeking his or her familys first American degree as we are the son or daughter of a graduate of an elite American college.
 We see children of parents who attended a commuter college near their hometown, a small state university campus, or a not-very-selective small college that has since changed its name, merged, gone co-ed, or closed up shop.
 We work with African-American, Asian-American, Hispanic, and, bi- or multi-cultural or third-culture students whose parents want the best opportunities for them, and who need a great deal of assistance in navigating the complicated American educational landscape.

 What all these families have in common is a desire to find a college (or, we should add, in other cases a secondary or graduate school) that is not only the best their child can attain, but also the best fit.
 Most parents want their children to be happy.
 They want them to succeed.
 And they want them to go through the admissions process maximizing their ability to achieve their best outcomes while not missing crucial steps or opportunities along the way.
 One of the remarkable aspects of our educational system is its amazing diversity and array of choices.
 As many have observed, it is truly a buyers market for colleges and most every student can find an option that will serve him or her well.
 The challenge associated with that much choice is, of course, finding the right place and knowing how to get there.
 The challenge associated with a system not based on one national exam administered to all high school graduates annually (lets not get into our proxy national standardized tests at this juncture) is that students and parents generally do not know where they fit, or which options will be open or closed to them.
 The challenge associated with an overabundance of information available in guidebooks and on the internet is an inability to sift through it all in order to find that which is applicable to ones own situation and which is also reliable.